This Old House

-This Old House is an American home improvement media brand with television shows, a magazine, and a website (ThisOldHouse.com).
+This Old House is an American home improvement media brand with television shows, a magazine, and a website.
 The brand is headquartered in Stamford, Connecticut.
-The television series airs on the American television network Public Broadcasting Service (PBS) and follows remodeling projects of houses over a series of weekly episodes.
+The television series airs on the Public Broadcasting Service (PBS) television network and follows remodeling projects of houses over a series of weekly episodes.

 Boston PBS station WGBH-TV originally created the program and produced it from its inception in 1979 until 2001, when Time Inc. acquired the television assets and formed This Old House Ventures.
-WGBH also distributed episodes to PBS until 2019, when WETA-TV became the distributor starting with the first episode of Season 41.
+WGBH also distributed episodes to PBS until 2019, when WETA-TV became the distributor starting with season 41.
 Warner Bros.
 Domestic Television distributes the series to commercial television stations in broadcast syndication.
 Time Inc. launched This Old House magazine in 1995, focusing on home how-to, know-how, and inspiration.

-In 2016, Time Inc. sold This Old House Ventures to executive Eric Thorkilsen and private equity firm TZP Growth Partners (although it will continue to have a special partnership deal with its former parent company).
+In 2016, Time Inc. sold This Old House Ventures to executive Eric Thorkilsen and private equity firm TZP Growth Partners (although it continued to have a special partnership deal with its former parent company).
 On March 19, 2021, Roku acquired This Old House Ventures.

+On March 11, 2025, American Public Media and KPCC Los Angeles announced that they will air the radio version of This Old House on Public Radio Stations.

 Overview

 This Old House and its sister series Ask This Old House are often broadcast together as The This Old House Hour, which was originally known as The New This Old House Hour.
 Both shows are owned by This Old House Ventures, Inc. and are underwritten by GMC and The Home Depot.

 Two of the original underwriters were Weyerhauser and Owens-Corning.
 Weyerhauser, a lumber distributor, had donated more than $1,000,000 a year to the show by 1989.
 This Old House is also underwritten by State Farm Insurance, HomeServe, and Marvin Windows and Doors.
 Other underwriters throughout the show's tenure have included Parks Corporation, Glidden, Montgomery Ward, Ace Hardware, Kohler, Schlage, Century 21 Real Estate, Toro, ERA Real Estate, Angie's List, Amica Mutual Insurance, GAF, Mitsubishi Electric, and Lumber Liquidators.

 The third series to share the name is Inside This Old House, a retrospective featuring highlights from previous episodes.
-Old episodes are also shown under the program name This Old House Classics and were formerly shown on The Learning Channel under the name The Renovation Guide.
+Old episodes are also shown under the program name This Old House Classics and were formerly shown on TLC under the name The Renovation Guide.
 Only the episodes with original host Bob Vila aired under that name.
 As of 2006, Classics are also carried on the commercial non-broadcast DIY Network as well as syndicated to local TV stations.